-Any policy that aims to make a significant difference on energy efficiency must focus on the existing housing stock, particularly older homes built before the introduction of modern energy codes.
+If the Biden administration is truly interested in making a significant difference on energy efficiency, it must focus on the existing housing stock, particularly older homes built before the introduction of modern energy codes.

 Roughly 90% of the nation's housing stock - 130 million homes - were built before 2010.
 Improving the structure and infrastructure of older homes built before national model codes existed or built to codes that are now outdated will be more impactful.